 Camping is not allowed at any spot below Lower Paradise Valley, which means hikers will have at least 5.8 miles of hiking before they can pitch their tents.
 There are three separate established camping areas in the 2.5 mile stretch between Lower Paradise Valley (5.8 miles) and Upper Paradise Valley (8.5 miles), with Middle Paradise Valley (6.6 miles) being the third of the trio and second in the sequence.
 Each campground has a bear locker, established sites with fire rings, and in the case of Middle Paradise Valley, an open-air pit toilet.

 After picking up your permit and bear canister at the Road’s End ranger station, commence travel due east along a smooth, wide, and sandy path through ponderosa pines, black oaks, and cedars.
 This sunny and sometimes hot section of the canyon features good views of the towering granite ramparts on every side of the canyon.
 Kings Canyon’s signature granite formation, the Sphinx, comes into view early on.
-This crag of granite, which stands between two prominent avalanche shoots on the south side of the canyon about two miles east, looks like a mythical sphinx (or perhaps a lion) from just about every vantage.
+This crag of granite, which stands between two prominent avalanche chutes on the south side of the canyon about two miles east, looks like a mythical sphinx (or perhaps a lion) from just about every vantage.

 After 2 miles of travel, the trail will plunge into a cooler, wetter section of the trail closer to the river.
 This “mosquito alley” can be a nuisance in the warmer summer months, but the shade is a welcome relief after the balmy exposure of the previous two miles.
 At 2.2 miles, the trail will reach a three-way junction that marks both the beginning and end of the official loop.
 Your return route is on the right across the Bailey Bridge, which spans the Kings River just below the confluence of two rivers that drain major sections of the High Sierra.
 To commence the route clockwise toward Paradise Valley and eventually the PCT, turn left to begin a mostly gentle climb along the left bank of the Kings River on the Woods Canyon Trail.